OxWearables/Oxford_Wearables_Activity_Recognition/7_cluster_computing/README.md

 You should also have a working Anaconda environment for your model.
 Create it on BMRC with the usual methods.

 ### Smoke test
-You should add your own model to the `template.py` file and test it first on a sample file.
-Your BMRC work folder is available on the VM under the same path `/well/doherty/projects/cdt/users/<username>`.
+The hardest part of this section is to fit in your model into the `template.py` script and have it run without issues.
+You can test the `template.py` script on the provided sample file `sample.csv.gz` (1h of recording).
+You can inspect the first few lines of the sample file with:

+`zcat sample.csv.gz | head`

+To test the script:

-`python template.py sample.csv`
+`python template.py sample.csv.gz`

-The output will be stored in the `output` folder.
-After confirming this works and produces the expected output, move on to the next step.
+The output of the script will be stored in an `output/` folder.
+After confirming this works and produces the expected output, move on to the next step (you are pretty much done!).

 ### Submission script

-You can find the file `nhanes-commands.txt` that contains the list of commands to deploy the template you prepared on the accelerometer files.
-Inspect this file with `head nhanes-commands.txt`.
+You can find the provided file `nhanes-commands.txt` that contains the list of commands to deploy the template you prepared on the accelerometer files (inspect with `head nhanes-commands.txt`).
 This file follows the same structure as the hello world example.

 <!-- **Test your model first on `ukb-short`.** You still need to create the submission script yourself.
 This time also pass the name of your conda environment `wearables-workshop` (change this accordingly) and add a new `--batch` parameter: